-Shire of Narrogin Strategic Community Plan 2017-2027 Objective 4.
+Shire of Narrogi Shire of Narrogin Strategic Community Plan 2017-2027 Objective 4.
 Civic Leadership Objective (Continually enhance the Shire's organisational capacity to service the needs of a growing community) Outcome: 4.1 An efficient and effective organisation

 The November 2021 Monthly Financial Report is presented for review.